atomiks/hyperapp-kit/README.md

 </p>

 <p align="center">
-  A starter kit for [Hyperapp](https://github.com/hyperapp/hyperapp) projects with prerendering.
+  A starter kit for <a href="https://github.com/hyperapp/hyperapp" target="_blank">Hyperapp</a> projects with prerendering.
 </p>

 ## Install